allyroo/hackathon-wellness/README.md

   - Local resources often get overlooked.

 ### Solutions:

-  - Helps you address all the pillars of your health
+  - Address all the pillars of your health
-  - One stop shop
-  - Better control of your health
+  - Take control of your health
-  - Set up goals and track them
+  - Set up and track goals towards building new habits
-  - Create new habits
-  - The power of community: Connect with a circle where you can have discussions, share experiences and feel belonged to a tribe.
-Connect you with local resources - Special events, gatherings, groups
+  - Grow alongside a community
+  - Connects you to individualized 1:1 support

 ## Technology Used
   - Wireframe: Balsamiq ([mohala-wireframe.pdf](https://github.com/allyroo/hackathon-wellness/files/7621674/mohala-wireframe.pdf))